Tag: spend less

 Gratitude: A Journal

-2. Make a Summer Preparedness Kit for the car
+2. Make a Summer Preparedness Kit for the car.

 Essential Summer Kit for the Car

 Keep a plastic bin, large bag, or sturdy basket full of essential summer items in the back of your car so that you can be ready for anything summer’s spontaneity throws at you.
+Check the link above for a list of items.

 Things to do with kids in Austin area

-Have a list readily available of at least 5 free/cheap familiar places that you and your kids already love.
+Have a list readily available of at least 7-10 free or cheap familiar places that you and your kids already love.
 When you all need to get out of the house or you’re looking for a quick stop between errands, just refer to the list.
-Ideas include favorite playgrounds, hiking trails, river access point, patio restaurant, splash pad, or library.
-(And if you’ve already packed your car with your summer essentials kit, you should be prepared for any of the options.)
+Ideas include favorite playgrounds, hiking trails, river access point, patio restaurant, splash pads, or library.

 4. Create a Summer Bucket List.